 ON THIS PAGE: You will learn about the different ways doctors use to treat children with this type of tumor.
 To see other pages, use the menu on the side of your screen.

 In general, a tumor in a child is uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
-That’s why more than 60% of children with cancer are treated as part of a clinical trial.
-Clinical trials are research studies that compare standard treatments (the best proven treatments available) with newer treatments that may be more effective.
+That is why more than 60% of children with cancer are treated as part of a clinical trial.
+Clinical trials are research studies that compare standard treatments, which are the best proven treatments available, with newer approaches to treatments that may be more effective.
+Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Studying new treatments involves careful monitoring using scientific methods, and all participants are followed closely to track their health and progress.

 To take advantage of these newer treatments, all children with a germ cell tumor should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children and have access to the latest research.
 A doctor who specializes in treating children with a tumor is called a pediatric oncologist.
 In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team .
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Descriptions of the most common treatment options for a germ cell tumor are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of tumor, possible side effects, and the patient’s preferences and overall health.
+Your child’s care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
+Also, talk about the goal of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions .

-The goal of surgery is to remove the tumor and some surrounding tissue (called a margin) in an effort to remove all tumor cells.
+The goal of surgery is to remove the tumor and some surrounding tissue, known as a margin, in an effort to remove all tumor cells.
 The surgery may be performed by a surgical oncologist, a doctor who specializes in treating tumors using surgery.
 Some patients with germ cell tumors can be treated with surgery alone, including patients with testicular germ cell tumors that are completely removed by surgery.

-The drugs that are commonly used for treating germ cell tumors include cisplatin (Platinol), etoposide (VePesid, Toposar), and bleomycin (Blenoxane).
+The drugs that are commonly used for treating germ cell tumors include bleomycin (Blenoxane), cisplatin (Platinol), and etoposide (VePesid, Toposar).